Big O Beginner's Guide

 I’m not a mathematician, so this won’t be exact, but I’ll try to give you an intuitive understanding of Big O.

-Big O (usually written as O(x), where x is a mathematical equation like 1, n, , or 2ⁿ, for example) is a mathematical expression that describes how many steps an algorithm maximally will take to run.
+Big O (usually written as O(x), where x is a mathematical equation like 1, n, n², or 2ⁿ, for example) describes how quickly the amount of work grows when the amount of input grows.

 Example 1: Constant Time - O(1)